stepchowfun/typical/README.md

 request.serialize(&mut file)
 ```

-A different program could read the request from disk and deserialize it:
+A different program, possibly written in a different language, could read the request from disk and deserialize it:

 ```rust
 let mut file = BufReader::new(File::open("/tmp/request")?);